-The competition for customers is fierce out there.
-And without a brick-and-mortar store to draw customers in to experience products in-person, it’s critical for ecommerce businesses to have a recognizable brand in order to stay front-of-mind with customers.
+Without a brick-and-mortar store to draw customers in to experience products in-person, it’s critical for ecommerce businesses to have a recognizable brand in order to stay front-of-mind with customers.

 Fishwife is a fresh take on traditional tinned fish.
 The female-founded DTC brand has transformed a cupboard staple into a hip must-have.

 Tinned seafood is hardly glamorous, but Fishwife uses bold colors and swirling fonts to bring an old-fashioned food product into the present day.
-The brand uses nostalgic, sepia-toned imagery overlaid with bright, primary colors to provide an eye-catching contrast and invoke a sense of nostalgia with shoppers.
+The brand uses nostalgic, sepia-toned imagery overlaid with bright, primary colors to provide an eye-catching contrast and invokes a sense of nostalgia with shoppers.

 Further down the homepage, customers can see a selection of bestsellers, each of which boasts vibrant packaging that adds to the fun branding.
 This will no doubt help Fishwife stand out among other tinned fish brands on supermarket shelves and in SERPs.